 The collections includes more than 40,000 pieces, from baskets, beadwork, fine art, jewelry, and pottery, to vibrantly colored textiles!
 There are occasional native guest artists who present and demonstrate their own personal American Indian art.
 Interactive activities allow visitors to weave beads on an oversize loom, create paper flowers, make Apache burden baskets and more!
 Grab a Southwest-inspired meal made from locally-grown fresh ingredients at the Courtyard Cafe.

 The Heard Museum is wheelchair accessible with ramps, elevators, and a chair lift.
-Manual wheelchairs are available for rent.
+Manual wheelchairs are

 Desert Belle Cruise, Saguaro Lake